 - Will retirement or semi-retirement help you reach your goals?

-- Volunteer to build your career, learn new skills and get work experience.
+- Volunteer.
+You can build your career, learn new skills, and get work experience.
 Find out more at Volunteer Alberta.
-For more information about volunteering, see Other Relevant Tips.

 To make effective choices about your future, find out all you can about the options you’re interested in.